Majkkello/LifeBox/README.md

 ## Purpose

 The project is an example of software design patterns useage... and fun.
+It may/will be improved by adding more advanced behaviors and more complex environment variables.
+Also user interface should be improved.